partiql/partiql-docs/drafts/0007-RFC-BAG-OPERATORS.md

 The operators UNION, INTERSECT, and EXCEPT have been defined since SQL-92 specifications, yet these are missing from the PartiQL specification.
 These operators are the typical [multiset union, intersect, and difference](https://en.wikipedia.org/wiki/Multiset) respectively for compatible relations.
 Two relations *R1* and *R2* are compatible for set operators if they have the same number of columns and the *i*-th column of *R1* is comparable to the *i*-th column of *R2*.
 Comparability in PartiQL conforms to the SQL specification and is defined in Appendix D. SQL compatbility for set operators is discussed in the following section, and a detailed look can be found in Appendix A.

 The additional *OUTER* variants of each set operator are an extension to the SQL standard.
-These extended operators are simply the mathematical multiset operators.
-Each operand is treated as a multiset of tuples, and arbitrary values can be combined without compatibility concerns.
-Scalar values are coerced into singleton bags, and NULL and MISSING are coerced into the empty bag.
+These extended operators are the mathematical multiset operators, and operands are combined without compatibility concerns.
+These variants allow for combining any value by coercing the arguments to a multiset (bag).
+A scalar values is coerced into a singleton bag; a list is coerced to a bag by discarding ordering; NULL and MISSING are coerced into the empty bag.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation